System76 released the Pop OS 22.04 LTS on April 25, 2022. We unwrap the new features and updates in this post.

 - Linux Kernel 5.16

 - GEdit 41.4

 Apart from this, there are no other significant changes in the Pop OS installer.
 Although Ubuntu 22.04 LTS uses Linux Kernel 5.15, Pop OS 22.04 LTS have the Linux Kernel 5.16 (frequently upgraded).

 How to download Pop OS 22.04?

-Pop OS 22.04 LTS is now available to download from the official website which you can find below.
+Pop OS 22.04 LTS is now available to download from the official website, which you can find below.
 Remember, there are three download options – standard download, ISO for NVIDIA and Raspberry Pi.
 So, choose the one you want.

-You should note that upgrading to this version from the last Pop OS 20.04 LTS is not possible.
+You should note that upgrading to this version from the last Pop OS 20.04 LTS is impossible.
 Hence you need to first upgrade to Pop OS 21.10 and then follow this guide to upgrade to this release – How to Upgrade to Pop OS 22.04 LTS from 21.10 [Step by Step]